forditt/links/README.md

 links-cmd
 ---
-#### The page is similar to the Windows command line, which is used to display links to other services and social networks.
+#### The Page in the form of a windows console, which is used to display links to other services and social networks.